 Student Education in the faculty is delivered in five key areas:

-The Institute of Communications Studies (ICS) is one of the largest teaching and research institutes of its kind in Britain.
-We are currently ranked 4th in the UK and 35th in the world for Communication and Media Studies according to the QS World University Rankings and 6th for Communication and Media Studies in the UK according to the Complete University Guide.
+The School of Media and Communication is one of the largest teaching and research institutes of its kind in Britain.
+We are currently ranked 3rd for Communication and Media Studies in the UK according to the Complete University Guide1.
 We’re especially proud that we attract the top students to our programmes – ensuring that you’ll study with equally high-achieving peers – and that we have one of the highest employment rates of graduates in the subject area.
 Of course, league tables only provide part of the picture so we encourage you to visit us and learn more about the teaching and support we offer our students.

 School of Design

 The School of Design offers an exciting range of degree courses, each of which enables you to specialise in a particular area of practice, whilst providing a strong theoretical grounding in relevant subjects.